 Understanding FedEx Shipping Surcharge Basics

-What are surcharges?
+What are Shipping Surcharges?

 Surcharges are additional fees applied on top of FedEx’s base shipping rates, designed to cover specific operational costs or service enhancements that go beyond standard delivery.
 Unlike base rates, which are determined by package weight, distance, and service type, surcharges address unique circumstances such as: